jrmusan/Magic-Mirror/README.md

 **Server Tests**

-To run tests we have set up for route methods, eun
+To run tests we have set up for route methods, run

 ```
 python api/tests.py